zbanga/forex/README.md

 Future Opportunities: More technical indicators with varying parameters.

-# Exploratory Data Analysis
+# Feature Analysis

 I calculated feature importance of the technical indicators with a variety of methods using Chi Squared Test, ANOVA F-value test, Mutual Information test, Logistic Regression with Regularization, and Tree Based Gini Information Gain feature importance.

-### Chi Squared Calculation for Feature importances
+### Chi Squared Calculation for Feature Importances

 | Indicator | Chi Importance |
 |------------|----------------|